 Question: "What does it mean that God gave humanity dominion over the animals?"

 When God gave humanity dominion over the animals, it was in order to care for, tend to, and use those animals to their fullest potential in a just manner.
 At the time that God gave mankind dominion over the animals, humans did not eat meat (Genesis 1:29).
-Eating meat did not begin until after the Flood (Genesis 9:1-3), and it was at that time that animals started to fear humans.
-However, although God changed the way we interact with animals, in that they are now “meat,” we still bear a responsibility to care for or treat animals humanely.
+Eating meat did not begin until after the Flood (Genesis 9:1–3), and it was at that time that animals started to fear humans.
+However, although God changed the way we interact with animals, in that they are now “meat,” we still bear a responsibility to treat animals humanely.
 Human “rule” over animals does not mean we have the right to mistreat or misuse those animals.

 © Copyright 2002-2014 Got Questions Ministries.